Barbuda: Tourism

-Other points of interest include the beautiful Pink Sands Beach, Darby's Cave, a sinkhole with a tropical rain forest inside and Highland House (called Willybob locally), the ruins of the 18th-century Codrington family home, and the Dividing Wall that separated the wealthy family from its slaves.
 Years after Hurricane Luis, in August 2017, there were still only two operating resorts on the island, although plans were being made to build other resorts before Hurricane Irma.

 Culture

 Festivals and sport

 A Teenage Pageant, the Caribana Queen Show, calypso competitions, and weekend beach parties are typically part of the annual Barbuda Caribana Festival, which takes place in May, and occasionally in early June.

 From an early age, students are encouraged to participate in sports in school.
 Two Barbuda Council employees have been designated to support sports in the local area.
 Since Irma, the basketball and tennis courts have been resurfaced.
 Athletics, cricket, and horse racing are quite popular, and there are year-round fishing competitions, a triathlon, and other sport activities.

 Barbuda is home to an abundance of lobster, conchs, and other seafood that is responsibly harvested by low impact fishing techniques that have been developed over many generations there.
 Barbudans frequently go fishing for larger species including kingfish, dolphin or mahi mahi, tuna, and barracuda, which are captured and sold to the hotels throughout the season.
 In general, these larger fish do not contain the Ciguatera toxicity that limits their ingestion in other regions of the Caribbean.
 Large barracuda can be seen near to shore in the waters around the island and are eaten widely in Barbuda.
 All fishing in Barbuda's seas must be done aboard a vessel with a local fishing license.

 Since the French, Spanish, and British fought each other for dominance of the Caribbean, there are hundreds of shipwrecks off the shore of Barbuda, dating from various periods in the island's history.
 The Marine Areas Act has identified and protected each one.
 Due to Barbuda being a relatively flat and "hard-to-see" island, there are even more contemporary boats that have lost their way onto the perilous reefs that encircle the island.